ysyk2021/beyond-time-management-techniques-for-balancing-your-attention-and-energy-to-maximize-your/src/chapter-1-1.md

-Introduction: The Importance of Productivity in Personal and Professional Growth
+The Importance of Productivity in Personal and Professional Growth
 ================================================================================

 Productivity is essential in achieving personal and professional growth.
 It involves optimizing one's resources, including attention and energy, to achieve maximum efficiency and effectiveness in completing tasks and achieving goals.